-GOP divided over stopping health care
+GOP divided over how to derail health care law

 Washington — Republicans running Congress have promised to use every weapon in their arsenal to take down President Barack Obama’s health care law.